What Is GHK-Cu?

 Other copper peptides: GHK-Cu may be compared with other copper-binding peptides to understand how peptide sequence affects copper coordination and biological activity in experimental models.

-Matrixyl peptides: While mechanistically different, GHK-Cu is sometimes compared with palmitoyl peptides (Matrixyl family) in dermal research examining matrix remodeling and collagen synthesis.
+Matrixyl peptides: While mechanistically different, GHK-Cu is sometimes compared with palmitoyl peptides (Matrixyl family) in dermal research examining matrix remodelling and collagen synthesis.

 Repair peptides: Unlike BPC-157 or TB-500, which focus on migration and general tissue repair, GHK-Cu is studied specifically for dermal applications and copper-mediated signalling.